pygeode/pygeode-docs/tutorial.rst

 PyGeode is a Python_ library intended to help with the management, analysis, and visualization of geophysical datasets.
-It was originally developed with the intent of dealing with the output of an atmospheric general circulation model (specifically the Canadian Middle Atmosphere Model), but the library should be general enough to apply to any gridded dataset.
+It was originally developed with the intent of dealing with the output of an atmospheric general circulation model (specifically the Canadian Middle Atmosphere Model), but the library has been applied to many gridded dataset.

 .. _Python: http://python.org/